cschneid/sinatra-book/book/Handlers.markdown

 makes that followup request, you can redirect to any page, in your application, or another site entirely.

-The flow of requests is:
+The flow of requests during a redirect is:
 Browser --> Server (redirect to '/') --> Browser (request '/') --> Server (result for '/')

 Sinatra sends a 302 response code as a redirect by default.
 According to the